Who is Buddha? Origin, history and significance in Buddhism

 Discover the collection: Buddha Statues

-The Noble Eightfold Path: a practical method
+The Noble Eightfold Path: a concrete method

 Why is the image of Buddha everywhere?